 I want to start and end each day with hugs and kisses and I love yous.

-I don’t want to let anything left unsaid.
+I don’t want to let anything be left unsaid.

 And when I woke this morning, with the babe nursing on one side and big sisters’s long and lean 4-year-old legs entangled with mine and freshly-cut, self-inflicted bangs nuzzled against my husband’s shoulder, I took hold of her hand and thanked the Lord she was there.